robertexe/DEADC0DE/README.md

 This project uses `Postgresql` and `Rails`, These steps below set up our db environment

-*If you do not have Postgresql or Rails, refer to the `Built With`*
+*If you do not have Postgresql or Rails, please refer to the `Built With` section.*

 ```
 rails db:create